Harry Frankfurt

-Harry Gordon Frankfurt (May 29, 1929 – July 16, 2023) was an American philosopher.
+Harry Gordon Frankfurt (born David Bernard Stern; May 29, 1929 – July 16, 2023) was an American philosopher.
 He was a professor emeritus of philosophy at Princeton University, where he taught from 1990 until 2002.
 Frankfurt also taught at Yale University, Rockefeller University, and Ohio State University.

 Frankfurt made significant contributions to such fields as ethics and philosophy of mind.
 The attitude of caring played a central role in his philosophy.
 To care about something means to see it as important and reflects the person's character.
 According to Frankfurt, a person is someone who has second-order volitions or who cares about what desires he or she has.
 He contrasts persons with wantons.
 Wantons are beings that have desires but do not care about which of their desires is translated into action.
 In the field of ethics, Frankfurt gave various influential counterexamples, so-called Frankfurt cases, against the principle that moral responsibility depends on the ability to do otherwise.

-His most popular book is On Bullshit, which discusses the distinction between bullshitting and lying.
+His most popular book is On Bullshit (2005), which discusses the distinction between bullshitting and lying, and was followed by On Truth (2006).

 Biography

 Early life

-Frankfurt was born David Bernard Stern at a home for unwed mothers in Langhorne, Pennsylvania, on May 29, 1929, and did not know his biological parents.
+Frankfurt was born at a home for unwed mothers in Langhorne, Pennsylvania, on May 29, 1929, and did not know his biological parents.
 Shortly after his birth, he was adopted by a middle-class Jewish family and given a new name, Harry Gordon Frankfurt.
 His adoptive parents, Bertha (née Gordon) and Nathan Frankfurt, a piano teacher and a bookkeeper, respectively, raised him in Brooklyn and Baltimore.
 He attended Johns Hopkins University, where he obtained his Bachelor of Arts in 1949 and Doctor of Philosophy in 1954, both in philosophy.